 How do I update my contact information?

-- Make any necessary changes to your contact information and click "Save"
+- Make any necessary changes to your contact information (name, phone number and address) and click "Save"

 -